-Perhaps worth noting is that a Web View can only render content that is already available in the SYSPRO application.
-For this reason, it is recommended that you first create the application and all the controls you may need before you design a Web View.
+Perhaps worth noting is that a web view can only render content that is already available in the SYSPRO application.
+For this reason, it is recommended that you first create the application and all the controls you may need before you design a web view.

-Having said this, you can always design and change the Web View whenever you want to add, change, or remove layout components.
+Having said this, you can always design and change the web view whenever you want to add, change, or remove layout components.

-Note: Certain controls are currently not supported in a Web View.
-These include:
+Note: Certain controls are currently not supported in a web view:

 - Flowgraph

-- Image Viewer

-- Document Viewer

 - Tile

-- Web Browser

 - XAML Controls